UW-GAC/analysis_pipeline/README.md

 	`sample_include_file` | `NA` | RData file with vector of sample.id to include.
 	`phenotype_file` | `NA` | RData file with AnnotatedDataFrame of phenotypes.
 Used for plotting kinship estimates separately by study.
 	`study` | `NA` | Name of column in `phenotype_file` containing study variable.

-4. Repeat steps 2-3, using new kinship estimates for PC-AiR

 ### GRM